Ink Think /

 Designing an app for discovering tattoo inspiration.

 Getting a tattoo is a big decision.
-Without sufficient confidence in both what you put onto your body, and who does it, it can cause deep regret.
+Without sufficient confidence in both what you put onto your body, and who does it, tattoos can cause deep anxiety and regret.

-Role - UX Designer / UX Researcher / UI Designer during CareerFoundry's UX Design Course (Mentor - Amy Ehlers)
+UX Designer during CareerFoundry's UX Design Program (Mentor - Amy Ehlers) / 8 months part-time (April 2020)

-Getting a tattoo can be an incredibly emotional process.
+Getting a tattoo can be an incredibly emotional and personal process.
 Users' actions hinge on their feelings - whether they're excited by the thought, overwhelmed by the research involved or fearful of the permanence.
+Having learned this, I designed my app to target emotional pain points with its experiences.

 Understanding the User